 Opioid Use Disorder (OUD) has reached crisis levels across the United States in recent years.
 Opioid-related overdose and death rates are skyrocketing, particularly on the nation’s east coast.

-With funding from the Laura and John Arnold Foundation, this collaboration spans multiple phases of diagnosis, design, and testing over the next 12 months.
+With funding from the Laura and John Arnold Foundation, this collaboration spans multiple phases of diagnosis, design, and testing.
 Following an investigation into the potential barriers and behavior drivers facing patients with OUD in emergency care, ideas42 will design a set of behavioral interventions to be piloted in MGH’s emergency room aimed at improving processes and outcomes for emergency medicine care teams, patients and outside support service providers.
 These tools will be designed in close collaboration with the hospital’s Emergency Medicine Department and Bridge Clinic for Addiction Recovery on the basis of promising behavioral science research and insights and adapted to fit the context, with an eye for future scale.
 They will then be rigorously tested using randomized controlled trials.